 - A. Variances shall not be granted for new construction of any structure, manufactured home, or sewage disposal system, as distinguished from substantially improved structures and manufactured homes or replacement sewage disposal systems. - B. Variances shall not be granted within any designated regulatory floodway if any increase in flood levels during the base flood discharge would result. - C. Variances shall be granted only upon: - 1.
-A showing of good and sufficient cause; and, - A determination that should a flood comparable to the base flood occur, the granting of a variance will not result in increased flood heights, additional threats to public safety, public expense, or create nuisances, cause fraud or victimization of the public, or conflict with existing local laws and ordinances; and, - 3.
-A showing that the existence of the variance will not cause a conflict with other state, federal, or local laws or ordinances; and, - A determination that failure to grant the variance would result in "undue hardship," which in this subsection means: - a.
+A showing of good and sufficient cause; and, - 2.
+A determination that should a flood comparable to the base flood occur, the granting of a variance will not result in increased flood heights, additional threats to public safety, public expense, or create nuisances, cause fraud or victimization of the public, or conflict with existing local laws and ordinances; and, - 3.
+A showing that the existence of the variance will not cause a conflict with other state, federal, or local laws or ordinances; and, - 4.
+A determination that failure to grant the variance would result in "undue hardship," which in this subsection means: - a.
 That the land in question cannot yield a reasonable return unless a variance is granted; and, - b.
 That the need for a variance is due to the unique circumstances of the property and not to the general conditions in the neighborhood; and, - c.
 That the granting of a variance will not alter the essential character or the locality; and, - d.
-That the hardship is not the result of action taken by the applicant or a prior owner. - D. Variances shall only be issued upon a determination that the variance is the minimal necessary, considering the flood hazard, to offered relief. - E. Variances may be issued by the Town for substantial improvements or other development for the conduct of a functionally dependent use, provided that: - 1.
-Other criteria of Section 5-9 and Section 5-6.K. are met; and, - 2.
-The structure or other development is protected by methods that minimize flood damages during the base flood and create no additional threats to public safety. - F. Variances may be issued for the repair, reconstruction, rehabilitation, or restoration of Historic Structures upon the determination that: - 1.
-The development meets the criteria of Section 5-9, paragraphs A. through D. above; and,
+That the hardship is not the result of action taken by the applicant or a prior owner. - D. Variances shall only be issued upon a determination that the variance is the minimal-minimum necessary, considering the flood hazard, to offered relief and the Board of Appeals may impose such conditions to a variance as it deems necessary. - E. Variances may be issued by the Town for substantial improvements or other development for the conduct of a functionally dependent use, provided that: